plone/volto/docs/source/blocks/core/grid.md

 The Grid has the following settings:

 Headline
-: The headline is a heading that appears above the title of the Grid Block.
+: The headline is a heading that appears above the columns of the Grid Block.

 ## Block configuration